-Interpretation
+1 Interpretation

-- (1) The provisions of this Article shall have effect for the interpretation of terms used in this Law. - (2) "Video work" means any series of visual images (with or without sound) - (a) produced electronically by the use of information contained on any disc or magnetic tape; and - (b) shown as a moving picture.

-- (3) "Video recording" means any disc or magnetic tape containing information by the use of which the whole or a part of a video work may be produced. - (4) "Supply" means supply in any manner, whether or not for reward, and, therefore, includes supply by way of sale, letting on hire, exchange or loan; and references to a supply are to be interpreted accordingly. - (5) The "designated authority" means the authority for the time being designated by the Secretary of State under section 4 of the Video Recordings Act 1984, of the United Kingdom. - (6) "Classification certificate" means a certificate issued in respect of a video work by the designated authority.

-(7) In this Law -

-"business", except in paragraph (4) of Article 3, includes any activity carried on by a club;
+- (1) The provisions of this Article shall have effect for the interpretation of terms used in this Law. - (2) "Video work" means any series of visual images (with or without sound) - (a) produced electronically by the use of information contained on any disc, magnetic tape or any other device capable of storing data electronically; and - (b) shown as a moving picture.2 - (3) "Video recording" means - (a) any disc or magnetic tape; or - (b) any other device capable of storing data electronically, - containing information by the use of which the whole or a part of a video work may be produced.3 - (3A) "Video game" means any video work that is a game played by manipulating the visual images.4 - (4) "Supply" means supply in any manner, whether or not for reward, and, therefore, includes supply by way of sale, letting on hire, exchange or loan; and references to a supply are to be interpreted accordingly. - (5) The "designated authority" means the authority for the time being designated by the Secretary of State under section 4 of the Video Recordings Act 1984 of the United Kingdom. - (6) "Classification certificate" means a certificate issued in respect of a video work by the designated authority. - (7) In this Law - "business", except in Article 3(4), includes any activity carried on by a club; - "Minister" means the Minister for Sustainable Economic Development;

-"Committee" means the Education Committee;

-"premises" includes any vehicle, vessel or stall.

-- (8) For the purposes of this Law, a video recording contains a video work if it contains information by the use of which the whole or a part of the work may be produced; but where a video work includes any extract from another video work, that extract is not to be regarded for the purposes of this paragraph as a part of that other work. - (9) Where any alteration is made to a video work in respect of which a classification certificate has been issued, the classification certificate is not to be treated for the purposes of this Law as issued in respect of the altered work.

-In this paragraph, "alteration" includes addition.
+- "premises" includes any vehicle, vessel or stall.5 - (8) For the purposes of this Law, a video recording contains a video work if it contains information by the use of which the whole or a part of the work may be produced; but where a video work includes any extract from another video work, that extract is not to be regarded for the purposes of this paragraph as a part of that other work. - (9) Where any alteration is made to a video work in respect of which a classification certificate has been issued, the classification certificate is not to be treated for the purposes of this Law as issued in respect of the altered work. - In this paragraph, "alteration" includes addition.